BabyBoySnow/SnowVision/README.md

 - Use radical status.
 - Move new message pill to the middle.
 - Remove some borders on stuff, use more shading.
 - Remove glow from wordmark.
-Change to "Winter Wonderland v1.3.1".
+Change to "Winter Wonderland v1.3.2".
 - Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non nitro users look cool.
 - Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to fit long plugin names inside the box.
 - Use snippet to make pings stand out more and look cool.
 - Changes the border on the spotify controls plugin for vencord.
 - Make a few buttons round.
+- Darken vencord plugin boxes
+- Color vencord plugin info to #fff(white)
 - Various changes and improvements, information not provided by developer.